The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Entropic Apportionment

-The entropy and relative entropy are closely related quantities, and in the current context the relative entropy can just be expressed in terms of a difference of Shannon entropies, so entropy maximization and relative entropy minimization lead to equivalent variational principles.
+The entropy and relative entropy are closely related quantities, and in the current context, the relative entropy can just be expressed in terms of a difference of Shannon entropies, so entropy maximization and relative entropy minimization lead to equivalent variational principles.
+More generally, the relative entropy offers somewhat more flexibility than the entropy itself, and can allow for weighted voting or representational schemes.\footnote{For example, in corporate governance, individual votes might be weighted by the number of stock shares.}